TheRealByteCommander/software-licensing-concept/python-sdk/README.md

-# Licensing SDK for Python
+# Byte Commander License SDK - Python Client

-A simple and secure Python client library for integrating software license management into your applications.
+A simple and secure Python client library for integrating the Byte Commander License Server into your applications.
+Supports flexible licensing models, 2FA-protected activations, and offline validation.

 ## Features